SynrgStudio/STL-Renderer/README.md

 ---

-Developed with ❤️ by your team
+Developed with ❤️ by Damian from SynrgStudio and Claude ❤️ (Yeah, I'm not a good dev, and Claude helped me a lot on this one, get over it XD)